3 for 2 on interior paint mixing at B&Q

 Gender Pay Gap Report

-Available to order online at B&Q
+Available at B&Q

 SHERWIN-WILLIAMS UK LIMITED

-GENDER PAY GAP REPORT APRIL 2022
+GENDER PAY GAP REPORT APRIL 2023

 1 | Overview of Gender Pay Gap Regulations